-- 4 – chenille stems / pipe cleaners in black
+- 4 – black chenille stems / pipe cleaners.

 Begin by wrapping the fabric square around the lollipop, gathering it where the stick meets the pop.
 Wrap a small rubber band around this spot to secure the fabric.

-I hope you enjoy this kids Halloween craft, and you can download printable instructions below by clicking on the image.
+I hope you enjoy this kids Halloween craft, and you can download your set of FREE printable instructions below by clicking on the image.
 Have you tried this craft with your group?
 Comment below, and let us know how it went!